The Telepathic Connection Between Animals and Humans

 There was another instance when during my pregnancy I slipped on a mossy step while taking Cosmos for a walk, and he instantly lifted his paw in a way to comfort me, like his way of asking me, “are you ok?”

-My husband, Clyde had an intimate moment with an Oriental Garden Lizard.
+My husband, Clyde, had an intimate moment with an Oriental Garden Lizard.
 The little fellow had fallen into a dry pool and couldn’t get out.
 He used a bamboo stick to help him get out, but the lizard kept running away.
-Finally Clyde spoke to him and said that he was trying to help him and that he just had to sit on the stick.
+Finally, Clyde intuitively communicated with him and said that he was trying to help him and that he just had to sit on the stick.

-When you tune in to this space and feel the love for everything around you, you suddenly realise how everything is interconnected and that we are all part of nature.
+When you tune in to this space and feel the love for everything around you, you suddenly realize how everything is interconnected and that we are all part of nature.

 References